-Trump's Trying To Appeal To 'Real Housewives' And White Suburbs, But They're Fading
+Trump Tries To Appeal To 'Housewives' And White Suburbs, But His Views Seem Outdated

 Suburban voters have been growing as a share of the electorate since the mid-1990s, and they have become consequential in presidential elections.
-They could be determinative in this one, too, as they make up roughly half of all voters.
+They could be determinative in this one too, as they make up roughly half of all voters.

-Since George W. Bush's reelection, the candidate who won the suburbs won the election, except for 2012.
-Then, Romney won the suburbs – and lost to Barack Obama.

-That makes it even more necessary for a Republican to win the them.
+Since George W. Bush's reelection, the candidate who won the suburbs won the election, except in 2012.
+Then, Mitt Romney won the suburbs and lost to Barack Obama, showing why it's even more important for a Republican to win over suburban voters.

-Based on national exit polls, here are the percentages of the electorate that suburban voters were in recent elections, plus the margins for each candidate:
+Based on national exit polls, here are the percentages of the electorate that were suburban voters in recent elections, plus the margins for each candidate:

-You can see Trump won suburban voters narrowly in 2016, but he has cratered with them.
+You can see that Trump won suburban voters narrowly in 2016, but he has since cratered with them.
 In recent polling, he's down by a historic margin, an average of 15 points.

 Some recent examples:

-ABC/Washington Post: Biden +9
+ABC News/Washington Post: Joe Biden +9

 Fox News: Biden +11